Reunited for a weekend in Martha’s Vineyard and it feels so good!

 Dripping with adorable, preppy New England charm.

-Before visiting, my knowledge of Martha’s Vineyard was embarrassingly limited, consisting of a hazy link to the Kennedy curse, Vineyard Vines lobster-embellished pants and Jaws, a feel-good film about a cuddly sea critter just mind his own business and flashing his million dollar smile to vacationers.
+Before visiting, my knowledge of Martha’s Vineyard was embarrassingly limited.
+It consisted of a hazy link to the Kennedy curse, Vineyard Vines lobster-embellished pants, and Jaws.
+You know, that feel-good film about a cuddly sea critter just mind his own business and flashing his million dollar smile to vacationers.

 Though this summer blockbuster of epic proportions filmed on Martha’s Vineyard more than 40 years ago, the connection hasn’t lost its power over time.
 Not only are their little reminders scattered all over the island like a scavenger hunt for any true Carcharodon Carcharias-lover, but Jaws plays every Sunday at the movie theater in Edgartown.
 I’m crossing my fingers for a revived Jawsfest in the future.